Skip to main content

 Rationale

-Enabling log_connections helps PostgreSQL Database to log attempted connection to the server, as well as successful completion of client authentication.
+Enabling log_connections helps PostgreSQL log attempted connections to the server, as well as successful client authentication.
 Log data can be used to identify, troubleshoot, and repair configuration errors and suboptimal performance.

 Audit